osmium-org/common-loadout-format/README.md

-- Your validator should read the JSON loadout from standard input, spit its errors in the standard error stream (`stderr`) and have a return value of zero if the validation succeeded, or non-zero if the loadout was invalid.
+- Your validator should read the JSON loadout from standard input, spit its errors in the standard error stream (`stderr`) and have a return value of `0` if the validation succeeded without warnings, `1` if the validation succeeded with some warnings, or anything else if the validation failed.

-- The binary/executable script should be called "validator" and should be callable without any arguments.
-If it requires compiling, use a Makefile rule to invoke the compiler.
+- The binary/executable script should be called `validator` and should be callable without any arguments.
+If it requires compiling, use a `Makefile` rule to invoke the compiler.

 - Assume nothing.
 This is a reference implementation, so being pedantic is crucial.
 Use and abuse the helper JSON files.
 Cover all